You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 It is very important you create a realistic budget for your study abroad experience.
 The first step in setting up your budget for your time away will be to determine how much money you will have available, including personal savings, support from your family, and financial aid such as scholarships, loans, and grants.

 Then you will need to determine the estimated cost for the program.
-Budget sheets for each Lander study abroad program are available in the program brochure pages on the Lander-Via TRM site.
+Budget sheets for each Lander study abroad program are available from the Office of Study Abroad.
 These budget sheets include costs that will be billed to you by Lander and estimates of other costs you will pay in the US before departure or once you have arrived on-site for airfare, meals, books, travel documents, local transportation, entertainment, personal travel, and other activities.
 You should keep in mind both the cost of living in your host country and the exchange rate.
 Visit XE or Oanda to see current exchange rates worldwide.
 In addition to the information on the budget sheets, many programs abroad will provide you with additional cost information in their pre-departure orientation materials.
 If the total cost for your program and additional expenses is greater than your available funds, you need to look at ways to cut costs.
 Determine which items are essential and which are discretionary.

 Take advantage of former study abroad program participants, who can also provide you very good information about how much to budget, unexpected expenses, and how to save.